Home » Posts tagged 'escalation'

 S&P/Case-Shiller National Home Price Index history final cost as-sold index but includes sale of both new and existing homes, so is an indicator of price movement but should not be used solely to adjust cost of new residential construction

-US Census Constant Quality (Laspeyres) Price Index SF Houses Under Construction final cost index, this index adjusts to hold the build component quality and size of a new home constant from year to year to give a more accurate comparison of real cost inflation
+US Census Constant Quality (Laspeyres) Price Index SF Houses Under Construction final cost index, this index adjusts to hold the build component quality and size of a new home constant from year to year to give a more accurate comparison of real residential construction cost inflation

 Beck Biannual Cost Report develops indices for only five major cities and average.
 The indices may be a composite of residential and nonresidential buildings.
 It can be used as an indicator of the direction of cost but should not be used to adjust the cost in either of these two sectors.

 Mortenson Cost Index is the estimated cost of a representative nonresidential building priced in six major cities and average.